 When it comes to buying stamps your local USPS outlet is not always the easiest option.
-Traffic, parking and convenience factors can often mean that other stores are closer or easier to get to if you are looking for some postage stamps.
-To make things easier I have created a list of the various stores where you can buy postage stamps and mailing supplies.
-The list also includes interactive maps that allow you to enter your postcode or town and it will update to show you the closest stores to your location.
+Traffic, parking, and convenience factors can often mean that other stores are closer or easier to get to if you are looking for some postage stamps.
+To make things easier we have created a list of the different stores where you can buy postage stamps and mailing supplies.

 When buying postage stamps they come in different quantities.
 If you are only looking for an individual stamp or two your options are more limited.
 Many places only stock rolls of stamps (10 stamps) a book of stamps (20 stamps) or a coil of stamps.

-Amazon: If time is not an issue or you are looking for a large number of stamps (wedding invitations etc) then why not buy them online and have them delivered to your door.
+If time is not an issue or you are looking for a large number of stamps (wedding invitations etc.) then why not buy them online and have them delivered to your door.
 Remove the hassle of heading into town and finding a park and simply let the stamps come to you.
-You can see Amazon's large range of options when it comes to stamps.
+Amazon has a large range of options when it comes to stamps.
 See some of the best deals below:

 A few large grocery store chains sell packs of 20 postage stamps which means you can pick some up next time you need groceries.
 If you are sending a package you can also weigh it on the scales in the produce section so you know how many stamps you need to use.

-Publix: Publix is one of the grocery store chains authorized to sell postage stamps for the USPS.
-They also sell envelopes, paper, packaging etc so you can pickup everything you need while you are there.
+Publix is one of the grocery store chains authorized to sell postage stamps for the USPS.
+They also sell envelopes, paper, packaging etc. so you can pickup everything you need while you are there.

 Gift shops: If you are on holidays and are buying postcards to send back home lots of gift shops that sell postcards also sell stamps to go with them.
 Just pick some up when you buy the postcards.

-The price for a standard first class mail stamp issued from the USPS has increased from 49c to 50c in 2018 and is currently at 55c in 2020.
+The price for a standard first-class mail stamp issued from the USPS has increased from 49c to 50c in 2018 and is currently at 55c in 2020.
 When it comes to selecting stamps to buy there are a few options available.
 Forever stamps are first class stamps issued by the USPS.
 The benefit of forever stamps is that their value increases if the cost of stamps goes up.
 For example, if you bought a roll of stamps at $0.49 each.
 If in a few years the USPS decides that its first class shipping stamps are now to be sold at $0.60 each then the stamps that you bought for $0.49 each are now valued at $0.60 each and can be used as if they had just been purchased for $0.60.

 The most expensive stamp in the world is the British Guiana 1c Magenta.
 It was issued in British Guiana (now Guiana) in 1856 and it is believed that only 1 now exists.
 The stamp has an intriguing history that can be traced back to 1873 when a 12 year old Scottish schoolboy found the stamp attached to an envelope on one of his uncles letters.
 He sold the stamp to a collector for six shillings.
 6 years later the very same stamp was sold for 120 pounds, then later that year was sold again for 180 pounds.
 Over the next 100 years it has been bought and sold a number of times with an always increasing price tag.
 In June 2014 the stamp broke all records selling at auction for US$9’480’000 making it the most expensive stamp in the world.